 A compassionate, courageous and resourceful leader who has a clear vision.
 Someone with a sense of morality and vision for the future which evokes respect, but also carries traits of ruthlessness and does whatever it takes to get the job done.

 Throughout all eight seasons, we witness the "Mother of Dragons" develop into a natural-born leader, gaining love, respect and loyal followers, and watch her work tirelessly towards her goal of reclaiming the Iron Throne.
-One of the strongest on-screen female characters, Daenerys overcomes countless obstacles and heartbreak, and nobody can say she doesn't believe in herself and her vision.
-Although the closer she gets towards her goal, her unwavering idea of her destiny could perhaps be her downfall.
+One of the strongest on-screen female characters, Daenerys spent seven seasons overcoming countless obstacles and heartbreak, although this final season we have seen her character develop in a completely unexpected way - the closer she got towards her goal, her unwavering idea of destiny turned into her downfall.

 A headstrong, ruthless and fearsome leader.
 Someone with very little compassion who does everything in their power to remain on top and doesn't care about those beneath her, but is also smart and calculated.